SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/04-Summary.md

 console.log(token);
 ```

-## The topic of the next lesson is:
+## In the next lesson you will learn:

 **Validation and Error Handling**